benyamindsmith/LearningJS/AsyncAwait/Readme.md

 ### Chapter 11: Throwing errors

 In conclusion we discuss how to throw some custom errors in our code.
+JSON data has been intentionally messed up for the error catching.

 [folder](https://github.com/benyamindsmith/LearningJS/tree/main/AsyncAwait/Chapter_11)